renbran/FINAL-ODOO-APPS/account_payment_approval/BULK_APPROVAL_README.md

 ### Key Benefits
 1. **Efficiency**: Process multiple payments simultaneously instead of one by one
 2. **Complete Workflow Coverage**: Handle approve, reject, and draft operations in bulk
+3. **Multiple Approver Support**: Configure multiple users who can approve payments
+4. **Flexible Configuration**: Support both single and multiple approver setups
-3. **Override Singleton Constraint**: All bulk methods safely handle multiple records
+5. **Override Singleton Constraint**: All bulk methods safely handle multiple records
-4. **Smart Filtering**: Only processes eligible payments and informs users of filtered selections
+6. **Smart Filtering**: Only processes eligible payments and informs users of filtered selections
-5. **Error Handling**: Graceful handling of individual payment failures
+7. **Error Handling**: Graceful handling of individual payment failures
-6. **User Feedback**: Clear notifications about success/failure status
+8. **User Feedback**: Clear notifications about success/failure status

+## Configuration

+### Setting Up Approvers

+1. Navigate to Accounting > Configuration > Settings
+2. Scroll to "Payment Approval" section
+3. Enable "Payment Approval"
+4. Choose your approval setup:

+#### For Single Approver:
+- Select one user in "Single Approver" field
+- Leave "Multiple Approvers" empty

+#### For Multiple Approvers:
+- Add multiple users in "Multiple Approvers" field using tags
+- Single approver will be ignored if multiple approvers are set

+5. Set the minimum amount requiring approval
+6. Choose the currency for amount comparison
+7. Save settings

 ## How to Use